A Gentle Introduction To Using Git

 - This is the top-level directory (folder) that contains your project files.
 Once you initialize git (

-directory in it.
+git init), your working directory will have a new.gitdirectory in it.
 Everything you do related to your project will be done in this directory. - repository

 - A collection of changes to the files which make up the project.
 A repository may be copied to another computer.
 With git everybody working on a project has a separate, complete copy of the repository.
 The main point of a repository is to track changes over time.